petershin/liferay-learn/docs/dxp/latest/en/system-administration/using-the-server-administration-panel/configuring-external-services.md

 1. Check *Enabled* for ImageMagick and Ghostscript.

-1. Verify the paths to the ImageMagick and Ghostscript executables are correct.
+1. Verify the *Path* field has the correct path(s) to ImageMagick and Ghostscript executables.
+Use a semicolon as a separator if they are in separate paths.

    For example, depending on where you installed them, the correct paths may look like this on a Windows server: